 Project name Included in review Funding Comments CLIPS NO WMO Old project (1995) on Climate Information and Prediction Services.
 It is the implementation part of the World Climate Applications and Services Program (WCASP).
+EUROSIP NO ECMWF The EUROSIP multi-model seasonal forecasting system (2005-2018) consists of a number of independent coupled seasonal forecasting systems integrated into a common framework.
+ENSEMBLES YES FP6 ENSEMBLES produced an objective probabilistic estimate of uncertainty in future climate at the seasonal to decadal and longer timescales.
+Stakeholders were from different sectors.
 RIMAROCC NO FP6 Both ROADAPT and RIMAROCC are old projects aimed at road management.
 There is indeed some information about climate change, but the stakeholders are road owners.
 ROADAPT NO FP6 Both ROADAPT and RIMAROCC are old projects aimed at road management.
 There is indeed some information about climate change, but the stakeholders are road owners.
 WATCH NO FP6 Focused on water and global change.
 No user-defined needs are reviewed.
 Stakeholders are mainly policy makers.
 CIRCLE2 NO FP7 Focused on assessing the impact of climate research at European institutions, mainly policy makers.
 There are some preliminary guidelines on best practices at engaging with stakeholders.
 CLIM-RUN YES FP7 First attempts to engage users in the design of the interfaces.
 Some information in the deliverable 7.4 from RE sector.
 ECLISE YES FP7 Deliverable 1.1 and 1.3 - User needs reports with general feedback from some stakeholders.
 Many in the field of water resources, but hydropower and wind energy producers were also present.
-EUPORIAS YES FP7 Aim is to produce ready-to-use platforms with meaningful information for target companies, designed with feedback from the very end-users.
-EWENT NO FP7 Scope of the project is forecast of extreme events and its impact on transportation and infrastructur Interviews to rail transport experts have been made, but feedback is general at best.